Curdflappers/CalculatorGame/docs/testing.md

 ## Running the Tests

-1. Open the `Test` view from the ribbon on the side bar by clicking the titration flask icon.
+1. Open the `Test` view from the ribbon on the side bar by clicking the flask icon.
 1. Click the triangle (the `Run Test` button) at the top of the `Test` view.
 1. The tests should run and complete within a few seconds (progress is recorded on the bottom status bar, near the left-hand side)
 1. One the bottom status bar, there will be an `✗` followed by a number, then a `✓` followed by a number.
 If the number following the `✗` is `0`, then all tests passed.
 Click there (`View test report`) to see details on which tests failed and why.